Working to Recovery & Midwife of the Soul

 On my journey particularly over the last 30 years, I have also come to understand that many people labelled as “psychotic” are actually survivors of trauma and that the voices & visions they experience are often connected to the trauma they lived through.

 In the last few years my journey has grown much more with the realisation that many people diagnosed as having “psychosis” often have dissociated parts and this is where the real work of healing begins.
 Understanding this, then working with the person on their journey of recovery.
 This often involves the person being able to map out the “selves”, form relationships with them, comfort them and learn what is needed to heal.

 I also see through my work that how often understanding how people have cut themselves off from their bodies in order to survive has often left them with physical and emotional distress that they have buried deeply.
-I will share the facilitation with Wendy, who will also look at how the body holds the memories and what you can do to help the body and mind link and heal

 This 2 day workshop will help unravel the complexities and simple ways that we can help a person journey.
 How curiosity is the key and understanding the many entwining narratives is the key to healing.
 We will also explore simple body work techniques that can help the process.
 How externalising inner emotions and selves through techniques like Sculpting can enable the person to look in on what is happening rather than being caught in the middle.

 - People will leave with a better understanding of how trauma can manifest itself within a person.